Mijo Caktaš: Damac FC and NK Osijek

 After being sidelined for half a season in 2020-21, on 17 July 2021, Caktaš signed a two year long contract with Damac FC.
 The contract was terminated after just 6 months, having scored 4 goals in 16 games.

 On 21 January 2022, it was confirmed that Caktaš would continue his career in NK Osijek.

+Sivasspor

+On 7 February 2024, Caktaš signed a 1.5-year contract with the Turkish club Sivasspor.

 International career

 In August 2015, he received a first call-up for the senior national team for the Euro 2016 qualifying matches against Azerbaijan and Norway, but remained an unused substitute in both matches.

 On 27 May 2019, Croatian manager Zlatko Dalić activated Caktaš's stand-by call up for matches against Wales and Tunisia.
 He debuted in the friendly against Tunisia.